Hammarn/Populationsgenomik/README.md

 ```
 plink  --bfile unk1 --missing --out test1miss
 ```
-Look at the two generated files by using the more command
+Look at the two generated files by using the `less` command (q to quit)
 ```
-more test1miss.imiss
+less test1miss.imiss
-more test1miss.lmiss
+less test1miss.lmiss
 ```

-The `.imiss` contains the individual missingness and the `.lmiss` the marker missingness Do you understand the columns of the files? the last three columns are the number of missing, the total and the fraction of missing markers and individuals for the two files respectively
+The `.imiss` contains the individual missingness and the `.lmiss` the marker missingness Do you understand the columns of the files?
+The last three columns are the number of missing, the total and the fraction of missing markers and individuals for the two files respectively

 We will start our filtering process with filtering for missing data First we filter for marker missingness, we have 1000’s of markers but only 80 individuals, so we want to try to save filtering out unnecessary individuals